evronylab/NanoSeqTools/README.md

 # **NanoSeqTools**
-_An R package to load all relevant files for NanoSeq data analysis_

 ## Description
-This function loads all the files for analysis of NanoSeq data.
+This R package contains functions for NanoSeq data analysis.
 For more information regarding NanoSeq output files, refer to the "output" section in the [NanoSeq GitHub](https://github.com/cancerit/NanoSeq).

 ## Prerequisites
 * [Tidyverse](https://www.tidyverse.org/packages/)